How To Select Your Companion and Use Your New Southwest Companion Pass How To Select Your Companion and Use Your New Southwest Companion Pass

 The Southwest Companion Pass can offer amazing value.
 If you can earn one and it fits your travel goals, do it.

 For one, Southwest's award program and redemptions are so easy to understand.
 It doesn't involve spending days digging around ExpertFlyer and calling centers in Australia in the middle of the night to try and grab a flight on an airline that may or may not actually have real availability.
-And their customer-friendly policies are hard to beat.
+And Southwest's customer-friendly policies are hard to beat.

 AwardWallet Tip of The Day